fuji-fabric/fuji-fabric.github.io/docs/02-Modules/kit.md

 ## Overview
 :::module
-  Make a set of `item stacks` as a `kit`, and give the kit to players.
+  This module allows creating a set of item stacks as a `kit` and distributing the kit to players.

 :::